 A program that moves from webpage to webpage, usually by following links found on the page, and records information found on the page.
 Among other things, bots are used by search engines to index the web, and by SEOs to audit websites.

 Authoritative or original version of content that might be found at multiple URLs.
-The canonical version of the content is indicated in the <head> of all pages with the content, using the tag <link rel=”canonical” href=”https://www.examplesite.com/canonicalURL/”>.
+The canonical version of the content is indicated in the <head> of all pages displaying this ontent, using the tag <link rel=”canonical” href=”https://www.examplesite.com/canonicalURL/”>, or via the HTTP header of the page.
 If multiple valid versions of the page exist, the canonical version is the one that should be indexed.

 Number of times a search listing is clicked on a search engine results page during the period being analyzed (by default: the past 45 days).